Blacklion: Local attractions

 Attractions near Blacklion include the lakes of Upper and Lower Lough MacNean, the Marble Arch Caves, the Cladagh Glen Nature Reserve, Florence Court house and grounds, Glenfarne forest with its lakeside walks, Shannon Pot (the source of the River Shannon, Ireland's longest river) and Cuilcagh Mountain Park.
 3 km south of Blacklion lies the Cavan Burren, a limestone landscape containing a number of Neolithic remains, which was planted with forestry in the 1950s and has since been partially reclaimed and signposted to provide access to its structures and geological features.
 The Cavan Way, a 25 km marked walking trail runs from the village of Dowra, County Cavan to Blacklion.
 It links up with the Ulster Way at Blacklion and the Leitrim Way and Beara-Breifne Way in Dowra.

-Blacklion also has a nine-hole golf course and an award-winning restaurant, the MacNean Bistro, run by chef Neven Maguire.
+Blacklion also has a nine-hole golf course and a restaurant, the MacNean Bistro, run by chef Neven Maguire.
 Upper Lough Macnean is known as a coarse fishing lake and contains bream, roach, hybrids, pike, perch, eel and brown trout.
 The Lough MacNean Sculpture Trail circles the lakes.